Theresa May vows action on upskirting after Tory MP blocks Bill

 “I am disappointed the Bill didn’t make progress in the Commons today, and I want to see these measures pass through Parliament – with Government support – soon.”

-The Government earlier said it had “every expectation” upskirting will become illegal, despite Chope's actions in opposing a law that would prohibit the craze.
+The Government earlier said it had “every expectation” upskirting will become illegal, despite Sir Christopher’s actions in opposing a law that would prohibit the craze.

-Former minister Chope was heckled with cries of “shame!” as he deployed his oft-used tactic of opposing backbench private members’ bills by simply shouting an objection moments after the Bill was called.
+Former minister Sir Christopher was heckled with cries of “shame!” as he deployed his oft-used tactic of opposing backbench private members’ bills by simply shouting an objection moments after the Bill was called.

 Dismayed & appalled that Conservative MP & former leader of Wandsworth Council Chris Chope has done this.
 The Government should act now and introduce primary legislation to tackle this abusive form of sexual harassment. https://t.co/2uD66tXBK1— Sadiq Khan (@SadiqKhan) June 15, 2018

-But Justice Minister, Lucy Frazer said she was confident Chope's actions would not scupper the Bill in the long term, although the Ministry of Justice stopped short of setting a time frame on when it would become law.
+But Justice Minister, Lucy Frazer said she was confident Sir Christopher’s actions would not scupper the Bill in the long term, although the Ministry of Justice stopped short of setting a time frame on when it would become law.

 She said: “We are committed to making sure upskirting becomes a criminal offence and have every expectation that this will happen.”